1. Why is this project about paper cartons?

 You may upload as many as ten (10) images as part of your entry.
 Photos should feature the project and do not require images of students.
 If you choose to include images featuring children you must include parental release forms for each child.
 There is a 10MB max size limit on photo files.
 Photos should be uploaded to the entry in .JPG or .PNG format.
 Alternatively, photos can be shared by submitting a link to them on the entry form.

-We love to see students participating in the Carton 2 Garden contest!
-If students are featured in photos, we require parental permission.
+Yes and you must use the official Carton 2 Garden Photo Release Form.
+We cannot accept any alternate release forms.
 Please do not include photos of children if you do not have parental release forms.
 You are welcome to take photos of the students with the carton creation, but do not upload them as part of your entry unless you have written permission to do so.
 Failure to submit release forms will eliminate any images featuring students from your entry.

 Video can be created using software or online services such as iMovie, Vimeo, or Animoto.
 Video taken from smart phones is acceptable.
 Please do not attempt to upload video files.
 Rather, submit a public, sharable, link.
 Video links of your projects can be uploaded and shared on your school’s website or by using a video service.
 We recommend using YouTube, or a cloud file-sharing service like Dropbox.
 To learn more about this process, visit our Hints for Uploading Videos tipsheet.